gdsc-ensb/GameBoxAndroidApp/README.md

 **Game Box is released under the MIT License.**

 # Contact
-If you have any questions or issues with Game Box, please contact us at `abdelillahbel@pm.me` .
+If you have any questions or issues with Game Box, please contact us at `dsc.ensb@gmail.com` .